 We’ve learned about how employees learn.
 Learning is a learned behavior.
 Learners benefit from thoughtful planning, effective decision making, active reflection and experiential practice.
 Just make sure the new skills and behaviors are highly relevant to success for the learner, their boss and the business as a whole.

-To learn more about effective learning strategies, download The Pros and Cons of 3 Training Rollout Strategies
+To learn more about effective learning strategies, download The Pros and Cons of the 3 Most Common Training Rollout Strategies

 Get key strategy, culture, and talent tools from industry experts that work

 Assess how you stack up against leading organizations in areas matter most